ICanBoogie/ICanBoogie/README.md

 If the server's name cannot be resolved into a directory, "default" is used instead.

 **Note:** "cli" is used as server name when the application is ran from the CLI.

+## Render and view support

+ICanBoogie extends the template resolver used by Render and View to search templates in the application paths (see Multi-site support).
+Also, the "//" prefix can be used to search for templates from these paths .e.g. "//my/special/templates/_form".